Alberta Condo Board Risks: Reserve Funds & Governance

 An Alberta condo document review is no longer a formality.
 It is a critical tool for protecting the financial stability of your corporation and reducing board liability.

-We are seeing the same pattern across Alberta: Rising costs, outdated bylaws, insurance confusion, and overwhelmed volunteer boards.
+Rising costs, outdated Alberta condo bylaws, insurance confusion, and overwhelmed volunteer boards are common patterns across the province.

 Let’s break down where the real risks exist—and how to act before they escalate.